StoneStepsInc/exiv2-nuget/nuget/README.txt

 package for projects with configurations other than Debug and Release.

-Exiv2 library calls functions in these Windows libraries, which need to be added as linker input to the Visual Studio project, in order to link against the library.
+The Exiv2 library calls functions in these Windows libraries, which need to be added as linker input to the Visual Studio project using this package.

  * psapi.lib
  * ws2_32.lib